AhaanB29/Structure_from_Motion/README.md

 This project is a Python implementation of an incremental Structure from Motion (SfM) pipeline.
 It reconstructs a 3D scene and camera poses from a sequence of 2D images having varying camera intrinsics.
 The entire pipeline is built from scratch using **OpenCV**, **NumPy**, and **SciPy**, with **Open3D** for visualization.

-The core of the pipeline is a custom implementation of a global **Bundle Adjustment (BA)** procedure that jointly optimizes 3D point clouds and camera parameters for improved accuracy.
+The pipeline also has implementation of  global **Bundle Adjustment (BA)** procedure that jointly optimizes 3D point clouds and camera parameters for improved accuracy.

 <!-- ![Final Reconstruction GIF](https://raw.githubusercontent.com/AhaanBanerjee/Visual-Odometry-and-SLAM-Implementations/master/artefacts/SfM.gif)
 *(Example output from the Temple dataset)* -->